rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

-It can be better understood as transaction processing, allowing for *final international settlement* -- as well as issuance, ensuring that the supply schedule stays on its predetermined course.
+It can be better understood as transaction processing, allowing for *final international settlement* -- as well as for issuance, ensuring that the supply schedule stays on its predetermined course.
 Unfortunately, there's no one word to adequately